ankita10yadav10/micrograd-from-scratch/README.md

 - How a neural net is just a composition of these tiny operations

 ## Files
-- `micrograd_walkthrough.ipynb` — my annotated implementation with notes explaining each step in my own words
+- `building_autograd.ipynb` — my annotated implementation with notes explaining each step in my own words

 ## Credit